 with your address with postcode and I will get a

 price for you.
-Shipment will normally be using a
+Shipment will normally be using

-tracked and insured service but I am happy to
+(which is not cheap), but I am happy to

 look at other options, provided that you bear

 With help from Nils, I have put together a kit of parts